albins/albins.github.io/about.md

 ---

 Tea-totaler, librarian, and scientist of both information (MA) and computers (BS + MS).
+Currently pursuing PhD in Computer Science, working with solver technologies for string constraints with the goal of finding injection vulnerabilities (among other things).

 I wish I spoke lojban so that at least my internal monologues would be syntactically unambiguous.

 Contact information
 -------------------